sourcegraph/about/handbook/engineering/distribution/goals.md

   - Upgrading a deployment configuration requires less than 2 hours of work

 ### Improve the debugging and troubleshooting process
-As we deploy Sourcegraph to multiple dissimilar environments,we need to provide a consistent and straight forward process.
+As we deploy Sourcegraph to multiple dissimilar environments, we need to provide a consistent and straight forward process.
 We will initially focus on reducing the time it takes to collect troubleshooting information.

 - **Owner**: TBD
 - **Status**: Not started